lpzun/cav-artifact/artifact/examples/cav19_bm/README.txt

 2) if a filename contains "pati": then it results from PAT+I;
 3) if a filename contains "ptester": then it results from PTester.

+Note:
+1) The runtime and k_max value, if applicable, are at the end of .log file.
-Note: the running time of PTester should be the sum of running time in all PTester output.
+2) The running time of PTester should be the sum of running time in all PTester output.